kolkhis/lab-utils/k8s-setup/terraform/README.md

 All nodes have the same specs:

 - 2048 memory
+- CPU specs:
     - 1 core
     - 1 socket
+    - `host` type.
 - 10 GB storage (in the `vmdata` storage pool)

 These can all be modified in the `locals` block.
 Upon modification, changes will take effect for **all** VMs (control, worker, and loadbalancer nodes).

+The CPU type is defaulted to `host` due to Rocky Linux booting into a kernel panic when using `x86-64-v2-AES`.
+This can easily be changed within the `local.cpu.type` variable.

 ### IPs, VMIDs, VM Names
 The IP range in the default configuration is `192.168.4.150-155`.